 The serene backwaters of Alleppy, magnificent hills of Munnar and the vibrant culture of Cochin, might not be a ‘Gods own country’ but its definitely is treasure chest of wonders and marvels.
 A back water cruise through the back waters of Alleppy will ease your mind, a bike ride through the valleys and woods of Munnar will humble you and the history and culture of Kochi will poke your curious mind.
-Take a look inside into a world of rich culture, spices, untamed nature and interesting history and find out the best 10 outdoor activities to experience in Kerala.
+Take a look inside into a world of rich culture, spices, untamed nature and interesting history and find out the best 10 outdoor exciting Things To Do in Kerala.

 1) Trekking in Munnar